danyelasuzy/frontend_fitness_app/README.md

 🌟 Welcome to the PathBuddy App!

-The PathBuddy App is designed to encourage users to get moving and lead healthier, more active lifestyles. 🏃‍♂️🚶‍♀️ With PathBuddy, you can track your progress, visualize your achievements, and stay motivated to meet your fitness goals! 💪 ✨ What We've Built
+The PathBuddy App is designed to encourage users to get moving and lead healthier, more active lifestyles. 🏃‍♂️🚶‍♀️ With PathBuddy, you can track your progress, visualise your achievements, and stay motivated to meet your fitness goals! 💪

+🛠️ Our Process

+We adopted a modular approach, splitting the project into frontend and backend repositories.
+This ensures that edits to the codebase are straightforward and maintainable.

+Here’s our original Figma design: https://www.figma.com/design/ljfKmAzIri14fPM2iFofv2/PathBuddy?node-id=0-1&p=f&t=S1AwaUMuMgQtirGN-0

+🛠️ Our Development Philosophy

+    • Modularity: Each component is self-contained, handling its own data fetching, logic, and styles.
+    • Reusability: Shared elements like buttons and modals are used throughout the app for a cohesive look and feel.
+    • Scalability: The app’s structure makes it easy to add features, such as achievements or social components, in the future.

+In summary, PathBuddy’s design emphasizes simplicity, scalability, and user engagement.
+Each piece — whether a progress bar, avatar modal, or challenge tracker—plays a role in creating a smooth and motivating experience for users.

+✨ What We've Created So Far:

 ✅ Motivational Routes

-    A selection of routes for users to follow, helping them visualize how far they've walked by comparing it to real-world distances.
+    A selection of routes for users to follow, helping them visualise how far they've walked by comparing it to real-world distances.

 ✅ User Account System